Christian Bethancourt Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The Yankees pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Yankees' 3.92 team ERA ranks ninth among all MLB pitching staffs.
+- The Yankees have the ninth-ranked team ERA among all league pitching staffs (3.93).

-- Yankees pitchers combine to surrender 129 total home runs at a clip of 1.2 per game (to rank 19th in baseball).
+- Yankees pitchers combine to rank 20th in baseball in home runs surrendered (131 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.